-In both cases all they measure is likability and not effectiveness.
+In both cases, all they measure is likability and not effectiveness.
 There is no acceptable way to measure or predict effectiveness from a message or campaign.
 None.
-There are lots of processes to do it like day after recall and focus groups but they are simply processes.
+There are lots of processes to do it like the day after recall and focus groups but they are simply processes.

 As Coach John Wooden famously stated, “Never confuse activity with accomplishment.”
 The fact is the advertising agency failures are part of their fabric.
 We should apply that thinking to advertising.
 Then the advertising agency failures would be more apparent.

 Predictive effectiveness in advertising and marketing can be found in strategy, not tactical execution.
 Think about this just for a moment.
 An average project by Stealing Share takes six to eight months to complete.
 Our final deliverable is a complete understanding of the customers who are not choosing you, a measuring of the switching triggers, and an analysis of the highest emotional intensity in the market.
 You have the strategy before the execution.

 A Strategic Way to fix advertising agency failures

 Choose a brand agency.
 We start in a different place and, at least at Stealing Share, we solute a different flag.